mikey-austin/greyd/doc/greyd.conf.5.md

     variable = 10  # Another comment.

     # A list value may contain strings or numbers.
+    # Trailing commas are allowed.
-    variable = [ 10, "value" ]
+    variable = [ 10, "value", ]

 Comments, whitespace and blank lines are ignored.

 *Sections* may contain many assignments, separated by a comma and a newline.
-The last assignment in a section may not have a trailing comma.

     section sectionname {
         var1 = "val1",
         var2 = 10,
-        var3 = [ 1, 2, 3 ]
+        var3 = [ 1, 2, 3 ],
     }

 *Blacklists* and *whitelists* use the same syntax as the *section* above (see [BLACKLIST CONFIGURATION][]):